changzhiai/BikeWorkshop/README.md

 1. ASE
 2. GA
 3. CLEASE for CE
-4. Machine Learning for AMP
+4. Machine learning for AMP